 Acentech’s design addressed architectural acoustics, building mechanical system noise and vibration control, footfall-induced vibration control, and control of noise and vibration due to the Co-Generation plant in the basement of the building.
-The CoGen plant is a potential source of significant noise and vibration that could adversely impact numerous pieces of vibration sensitive equipment throughout the building.
+The CoGen plant was a potential source of significant noise and vibration that could adversely impact sensitive equipment throughout the building.
+The project team mitigated the vibrations and noise emanating from the CoGen machines by mounting the plant on a concrete pad with 10-in.-thick vibration isolation pads installed between the pad and the floor.

 Another area of concern for this project was the footfall-induced vibration in the vivarium, laboratories, and imaging suite.
 Acentech assessed the vibration, and made recommendations in order to achieve acceptable vibration levels for these sensitive spaces.